jawj/IKEv2-setup/README.md

 ### Why IKEv2?

 * Fair security
-* Built-in clients for latest iOS, Mac and Windows (+ free install on Android)
+* Built-in clients for latest iOS, Mac and Windows (+ trustworthy free install on Android)
 * *Connect on demand* support on iOS and Mac
 * Robust to connection switching and interruptions via MOBIKE